facebookresearch/sumo-challenge/README.md

 For additional details, please see the [SUMO challenge website](http://sumochallenge.org)

 This API is written using a combination of C++, Python, and Cython.
 The user-facing interface is Python only.

+## License

+This API is licensed under the MIT license.
+See LICENSE for details.

 ## Requirements